tiinasip/AI_idea/README.md

 Another prediction model considered was a Markov chain, as it would be easy to implement and very lightweight.
 However, it looks only one step back and is not able to model long-term context (eg. butter -> ham -> cheese).

+### Statistics
+Statistics part shows the output, prediction and prediction confidence history.
+1. Output is shown as text: "Apples!"
+2. Prediction is shown as "Next likely item: milk" or in enhanced version top 3 guesses with confidence such as milk - 65%, bread - 20% and butter - 5%.
+3. Prediction confidence history bar shows, how confident the model has been over time.

+For fun, there is also an Ai thinking buble commenting.
+"I've seen bread and butter, I suppose there could be cheese and ham as well.", "Now I am so confused, I just have to make a wild guess - eggs!"

+Technically, Pygame is used to create the dashboard, because it works with livestreams and is typically used in games.

 ## Code examples
 ### YOLO ultralytics
 A simple code example for detecting objects in an image in Yolo ultralytics: